-Please note that there are a few GM A-cars (1973 and 1974) that actually have slightly more travel right turn than left.
-If you suspect that you have one of those gears, approximate the center of travel as above but then place the input shaft flat at 12 o'clock to determine the exact center.
+There are a few GM A & G-cars (1973 and 1974 time frame) that actually have slightly more travel right turn than left.
+If you suspect that you have one of those gears, approximate the center of travel as above but then place the flat on the input shaft exactly at 12 o'clock to place the gear right on center.